 - Brand Promise

 - Brand Positioning

 - Brand Platform

-This is the science behind a brand.
+This is the science of branding.
 Then this data is transformed into art.

-Peek inside of the mind of a brand strategist in the soon-to-launch book: Your Brand Should Be Gay (Even If You’re Not): The Art and Science of Creating an Authentic Brand.
+Peek inside of the mind of a brand strategist in the newly launched book: Your Brand Should Be Gay (Even If You’re Not): The Art and Science of Creating an Authentic Brand.